-- a) If the ball is kicked from within the 22 by the defending team and goes directly into touch, a free pass will be awarded to the non-kicking team 10 metres in from where the ball crossed the touchline unless it has been passed back into the "22" and there has been no subsequent tackle, ruck, maul or the ball had touched an opposition player, in which case a restart will be from where the ball was kicked.
-Alternatively, the opposing team may elect to take a quick throw-in in compliance with 9(d). - b) A drop out "22" will be awarded: - i. when the ball is kicked into in-goal by the attacking team and grounded by a defender; or - o ii. when the ball is kicked, sent or carried into in-goal by the attacking team and the ball touches or crosses the in-goal touchline or dead ball line.
+- a) If the ball is kicked from within the 22 by the defending team and goes directly into touch, a free pass will be awarded to the non-kicking team 5 metres in from the touchline, level with where the ball crossed the touchline.
+If the ball had been passed back into the "22" by the defending team and there had been no subsequent ruck, maul, tackle or the ball had touched an opposition player, the free pass will be level with where the ball was kicked. - b) A drop out "22" will be awarded: - i. when the ball is kicked into in-goal by the attacking team and made dead by a defender; or - o ii. when the ball is kicked, sent or carried into in-goal by the attacking team and the ball touches or crosses touch-in-goal or dead ball line.